-When you consider the protein-boosting effect of the soy and corn gluten meals, this looks like the profile of a kibble containing a below average amount of meat.
+When you consider the protein-boosting effect of the soybean meal in this recipe and corn gluten meal in the others, this looks like the profile of a kibble containing a below-average amount of meat.

-Kent Dog Food is a plant-based kibble using a below average amount of named meat meals as its main sources of animal protein, thus earning the brand 2.5 stars.
+Kent Dog Food is a plant-based kibble using a below-average amount of pork meat-and-bone meal and chicken by-product meal as its main sources of animal protein, thus earning the brand 2.5 stars.

 A Final Word

 The descriptions and analyses expressed in this and every article on this website represent the views and opinions of the author.